The second

 the heart and resides in fire, which is a fifth Daoist element.
 He was born

-from a stone and acquired supernatural powers through Daoist practices on the Mountain of Flowers and Fruits, which is the source
+from a stone and acquired supernatural powers through Daoist practices on the Monkey is

 Monkey is